GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -a, --artifact=[]: '='-delimited Dockerfile/image pair, or JSON string, to generate build artifact (example: --artifact='{"builder":"Docker","payload":{"path":"/web/Dockerfile.web"},"image":"gcr.io/web-project/image"}')
-      --compose-file='': Initialize from a docker-compose file -f, --filename='skaffold.yaml': Filename or URL to the pipeline file --force=false: Force the generation of the Skaffold config --skip-build=false: Skip generating build artifacts in Skaffold config
+      --compose-file='': Initialize from a docker-compose file -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --force=false: Force the generation of the Skaffold config -k, --kubernetes-manifest=[]: a path or a glob pattern to kubernetes manifests (can be non-existent) to be added to the kubectl deployer (overrides detection of kubernetes manifests).
+Repeat the flag for multiple entries.
+E.g.: skaffold init -k pod.yaml -k k8s/*.yml
+      --skip-build=false: Skip generating build artifacts in Skaffold config

 Usage: